anishtr4/testreadmes/README.md

 ## Configure Endpoint RedirectURI And Consumer Key

-You can configure some of Create React Native App's behavior using environment variables.
+You can configure some of App's behavior using environment variables.

 ### Salesforce Endpoint